MighTy-Weaver/mighty-weaver.github.io/_pages/research.md

 **I would like to thank all the professors and PhD/MPhil students for providing me with the research opportunities and hand-on experiences below.**

-Some researches below may lead to publication related works, for details of my publications, please go to [this page](https://mighty-weaver.github.io/404.html).
+Some researches below may lead to publication related works, for details of my publications, please go to [this page](https://mighty-weaver.github.io/404.html). **(The webpage is not currently available due to review reason)**.

-## 1. **Improvement on Contrastive-Learning Based Video Action Recognition**
+## 1. **Contrastive-Learning Based Video Action Recognition**
 ### *(Supervisor: [Prof. Qifeng Chen](https://cqf.io/), HKUST, Dec.
 2020 - Now)*

+* This project aims to improve the accuracy of video action recognition by improving some state-of-the-art contrastive learning techniques, I have just started it since Dec.
+2020, detail will be upload once achieved.

 ## 2. **Bridging the Gap Between Two Knowledge Graphs**
 ### *(Supervisor: [Prof. Yangqiu Song](https://www.cse.ust.hk/~yqsong/), HKUST, Sep.
 2020 - Nov.
 2020)*

-* This project is mainly bridging the gap between two knowledge graphs, details of this project will be made available once allowed.
+* This project aims to bridge the gap between two knowledge graphs with different kinds of knowledge by the combination of a graph neural network algorithm and BERT model.
+Details of this work will be uploaded once allowed.

 **Remark: This work is leading to a publishable work, it will be updated once accepted.**